-A barn quilt is a large, hand-painted wooden block typically displayed on the front or side of a barn.
-They usually measure 8' x 8'.
+A barn quilt is a large, hand-painted wooden block typically displayed on the front or side of a barn, garage, or partially enclosed carport.
+They usually measure 8′ x 8′.
 Created in Ohio by Donna Sue Groves as a way to honor her mother, the barn quilt movement has now spread to over forty states (as well as Canada!).
-Barn quilts are an excellent way to bring communities together and promote agri-tourism.
+Barn quilts are an excellent way to bring communities together and promote agritourism.
 Keep reading to learn more about the history and significance of barn quilts, as well as instructions on how to build, paint, and frame one.

 This article describes the history of the quilt trail movement, in which townspeople get together and decide to paint quilts on the sides of barns in their communities.

-Another useful resource describing how to tape, paint, frame, and mount a barn quilt.
+Another useful resource describing how to tape, paint, frame, and mount a barn quilt to a garage or metal carport.

 This article from Sac County, Iowa discusses the history and purpose of barn quilts.